Geometry of ecological coexistence and niche differentiation: Methods and Results

 As we increase the fitness of species $2$ by decreasing $m_2$, the scaled species consumption vector $\mathbf{C}_2=w_2 \mathbf{c}_2 /m_2$ grows larger.
 Notice that the new PCH has faces with vertices of species $2$ and $5$ and species $2$ and $1$, but no face corresponding to species $1$ and $5$ as in the original PCH.
 For this reason, species $1$ and $5$ can no longer coexist.
 The simulations of species abundance as a function of time confirm this prediction.
 Further, increasing the fitness of species $2$ results in the competitive exclusion of species $1$ and $5$ and coexistence of species $2$ and $4$.
 Finally, when species $2$ is fit enough, it excludes all other species in the ecosystem.

 This simple example helps illustrate how the PCH can be used to gain an intuitive understanding of how introducing a fitter species can change ecological steady states and biodiversity.
-If the fitness of the invasive species is the same order of magnitude as those of existing species, its introduction will not result in large scale extinction.
+If the fitness of the invasive species is the same order of magnitude as those of existing species, then its introduction will not result in large scale extinction so long as it is sufficiently distinct from existing species and does not have some special advantage in its consumption preferences.
 Instead, the species will be able to carve out a distinct niche.
 However, as the magnitude of the rescaled consumer preference vector grows, there will be massive extinctions.
 The transitions between these two regimes can be encoded simply in the geometry of the PCH.
-Finally, while here we have restricted our considerations to a low-dimensional setting with two resources, we expect new and interesting properties to emerge in high-dimensional settings with many resources since high-dimensional convex geometry is much more complex than its low-dimensional analogue.
+Additionally, the relative orientation of faces on the PCH can be used to understand how similar communities are to each other and the degree of competition between species.
+Faces that are nearly parallel to each other indicate that the corresponding species are similar and will compete strongly and can survive in similar environments.
+While these results can also be derived without the PCH by using the infeasible region, the PCH provides many intuitions directly in terms of species' attributes.
+Finally, while here we have restricted our considerations to a low-dimensional setting with two resources, we expect new and interesting properties to emerge in high-dimensional settings with many resources since high-dimensional convex geometry is much more complex than its low-dimensional analog.

-\subsection{Alternative Consumer Resource Models}
+\subsection{Alternative consumer resource models}

-In the previous section, we restricted our analysis to MacArthur's original Consumer Resource Model.
-However, the basic geometric picture discussed above also holds for other popular variants of Consumer Resource Models including the Tilman's Consumer Resource Model (TCRM),
+In the previous section, we restricted our analysis to MacArthur's original consumer resource model.
+However, the basic geometric picture discussed above also holds for other popular variants of consumer resource models including the Tilman's consumer resource model (TCRM),